teorth/equational_theories/paper/referee reports/response-todo-zulip.md

 Referee #2 numbered their own items, so R2.$$n$$ and R2.T$$n$$ match their report exactly.
 Referee #1's report is prose under five headings; R1.$$n$$ is our numbering, grouped under their headings.

-**Already handled:** the 11 items struck through below are already implemented in the manuscript (all of R1.M1 and the mechanical typos R2.T1, T2, T3, T5, T7, T8, T9, T11, T12, T13); R2.T4 and R2.T6 are claimed. **43 items remain unclaimed.**
+**Already handled:** the 13 items struck through below are already implemented in the manuscript (R1.M1, the mechanical typos R2.T1, T2, T3, T5, T7, T8, T9, T11, T12, T13, and the two citation items R2.1 and R2.2); R2.T4 and R2.T6 are claimed. **41 items remain unclaimed.**

 **Five requests are made by both referees** and need consistent answers: the unformalized transitivity/duality extension (R1.1–R1.6 + R2.4), compilation timings (R1.7 + R2.4), the trusted axiom set (R1.3 + R2.3), §11 (R1.18 + R2.13), and the phrase "proof assistant language Lean" (R1.M1 + R2.T1).
 Worth one person taking each cluster.